 Dual enrollment is a concept that somewhat eluded me.
-It’s an opportunity for kids to take college courses while still in high school.
+It’s an opportunity for teens to take college courses while still in high school.
 Many states offer this program under a variety of names, such as Jumpstart, Concurrent Enrollment, Running Start, etc.

 I jumped at the opportunity to attend a seminar about dual enrollment at a local school.
 As a parent, I needed to know – Should I consider dual enrollment for my kids?
 For my clients, I wanted to provide information to help them decide.